xsharov/telegram-channel-discussion-defender/README.md

 - Deletes all messages that violate these rules
 - Whitelist for users who are exempt from these rules
 - Admin commands to configure mute durations and other settings
+- Logs forwarding to a specified admin via direct messages

 ## Setup